Academics at Reid Hall

 Language Practicum.
 (3 points)

 This course, taken by students who place into Level I or II, is a language course at the intermediate and upper intermediate level.
-Its aims is to sharpen students’ linguistic skills to prepare them for their life in France as a student.
+It aims to sharpen students’ linguistic skills to prepare them for their life in France as a student.
 It meets twice a week for five hours over 12 weeks and finishes before final work for other classes becomes due.
 Course content varies in each level.

 Test de Connaissance du Francais (TCF)